 - Removal of toxic coal ash waste from the floodplain of the Middle Fork of the Vermilion River where it intersects with groundwater; and

-- Relocation of this waste to an upland area on its property in a properly designed and monitored facility that will ensure the long-term safety of surrounding property and people.
+- Relocation of this waste to an upland area on Dynegy’s property.
+The ash should be placed in a properly designed and monitored facility that will ensure the long-term safety of surrounding property and people.